Become A Traeger Ambassador

 Sprinkle the rub over both sides of the ribs.
 Gently pat the seasonings onto the meat, but do not rub vigorously.
 You will need about 1-1/2 tablespoons of rub for each side.

 Place the ribs rounded side up (bone-side down) on the grill grate.
 Smoke the ribs until browned, very tender, and the meat has shrunk back from the ends of the rib bones by 1/4 to 1/2 inch, about 3-1/2 to 4-1/2 hours.

 Remove the ribs from the grill grate and let rest.
-Increase the temperature of the Traeger to 375 degrees F. Brush the ribs with your favorite Traeger Barbecue Sauce.
+Increase the temperature of the Traeger to 375F.
+Brush the ribs with your favorite Traeger Barbecue Sauce.